Reima Pietilä's

 Street facade

 Street façade (plan from 1983), accomplished accordingly in locally found sand lime brick.
+Photo from Architecture and Urbanism (Japan) 1983.

-Same part of the above façade after modifications in late 1990s (photo from 2011).
+Same part of the façade after modifications in late 1990s (photo from 2011).
 Ironically, the initial guidelines from 1970 issued by the Ministry of Public Works, which Pietilä had to follow, advised against monumentality.

-During further renovations in December 2016.
-One can see how the initial building, which is a " skin," is covered by a further skin.
+Same part of the building during further renovations in December 2016.
+In this picture one can see how the initial building (yellow), which is already a "skin," is literally covered with a new skin.

 Accomplished new design in 2020.